Have You Been In A Car Accident in Georgia?

 There is Help For Your Georgia Traffic Accident and Georgia DUI

 As you can see, “minor” traffic offenses can actually cause Georgia Drivers major problems.
 We can help.
-Our office has been handing traffic tickets and traffic violations for almost 20 years.
+Our office has been handing traffic tickets and traffic violations for more than 25 years.
 If you traffic ticket involves a DUI offense as well, you can be helped.
 All cases have potential defenses.
 No case is hopeless, and being involved in a traffic accident does not mean you are automatically guilty of DUI.
 Contact our office today for immediate legal help.
 We are hear 24/7 to help you with your DUI case in Georgia and the related traffic tickets.